Josh Samman: Combat Night

 In 2009, Samman began promoting a mixed martial arts event in Tallahassee, Florida, dubbed “Ubersmash,” which featured Samman as the headliner and other local fighters on the bill.
 When Florida legislation passed that allowed for the creation of amateur MMA sanctioning bodies, Samman and his business partner immediately set out to create Combat Night, which has since expanded to Jacksonville, Orlando, and Miami to become the largest MMA organization in the state.

 On Saturday, September 26, 2015, Samman and his business partner celebrated a successful 50th edition of Combat Night, drawing 4,000 fans to an amateur MMA show in Tallahassee, Florida.

 Personal life

-On August 30, 2013, Samman's girlfriend Hailey Bevis died in a single-car accident while the two were texting each other.
+On August 30, 2013, Samman's girlfriend Hailey Bevis died in a single-car accident while the two were texting each other, as she drove.

 On September 29, 2016, Samman and a friend, Troy Kirkingburg, were found unresponsive in a South Florida apartment due to a drug overdose.
 His friend, an MMA announcer for a local Florida promotion, was pronounced dead from an overdose of cocaine, heroin and pain killers upon arrival at the hospital, while Samman remained in critical condition and in a coma.
 Samman died on October 5, 2016.